 When you log in to a cluster, you are logged in to a login node shared by all users.
-The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. Jobs started via SLURM run on the compute nodes.
+The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. If you are unsure about the basic interaction with Unix-like systems, here is a good resource to start with.
+Jobs started via Slurm run on the compute nodes.

 Note that it is not allowed to run jobs directly on the login nodes.

 Email notification from completed Slurm scripts is currently disabled on all machines and it looks like it will take quite a while (months?) before we can re-enable it.
 Sorry for the inconvenience.
 The reason is technical due to the way the infrastructure is set up.
 It is non-trivial for us to re-enable this in a good and robust and secure way.

 There are two ways of starting jobs with Slurm; either interactively

 Interactive jobs are a good way to test your setup before you put it into a script or to work with interactive applications like MATLAB or python.
 You immediately see the results and can check if all parts behave as you expected.
 See interactive for more details.

 To run a computations on the cluster, you submit a job script into a job queue, and the job is started when one or more suitable compute nodes are available.

 Job scripts are submitted with the sbatch command:

 sbatch command returns a jobid, number that identifies the

 submitted job.
 The job will be waiting in the job queue until there